Four beautiful handmade primitive Christmas DIY’s using fabric and twine.

 For this project, I laid the tree down on a piece of fabric and traced around it.
 I cut the pattern out and used Mod Podge to glue it on.
 After the Mod Podge dried I added another layer of Mod Podge, focusing more on the edges to seal in the fabric.

-For the decorations on the tree, I just tied fabric scraps to jute string and hot glued the sting ends to the back of the tree.
+For the decorations on the tree, I just tied fabric scraps to jute string and hot glued the string ends to the back of the tree.

 That’s it!
 Four easy primitive Christmas projects using mostly items I already had around the house.
 The unfinished wood tree was only $5 and that’s all I spent on these cute little projects!